-Cynon Valley Museum is a CADW Grade II listed building and former tram workshop built on the site of the casting house of the Gadlys Ironworks.
+Cynon Valley Museum (CVM) is a CADW Grade II listed building and former tram workshop built on the site of the casting house of the Gadlys Ironworks.
 The building's renovation was completed in 1996 with the museum opening fully in 2000.
 The Museum tells the story of the Cynon Valley from prehistoric times to the present day.
-The museum's collection, managed by RCT's Heritage Service, has objects primarily linked to industrial growth and 'coal society.
-The Museum has been a fully Accredited Museum under the Arts Council's Accreditation Scheme since 2006.
-The Museum has been managed since 2016 by the Cynon Valley Museum Trust under the terms of a Service Level Agreement with RCTCBC.
+The museum's collection, managed by RCT's Heritage Service, has objects primarily linked to industrial growth and coal society.
+The Museum is recognised as Accredited under the Museum Accreditation Scheme, a UK partnership managed by Arts Council England.
+The Museum has been managed since 2016 by the Cynon Valley Museum Trust under the terms of a Service Level Agreement with the Council.
 The Trust was awarded £388,178 in 2017 by the Pen y Cymoedd Wind Farm Community Fund to 'support the Museum to become self-sustainable by diversifying their income streams, increasing the staff team and allowing them to work more with the local community.'
 The Council owns and continues to care for and manage the collection, working with the Trust to make the collection accessible for the benefit of its stakeholders.
 There are approximately 22,000 objects in the CVM collection covering several themes, including (but not limited to) mining and industrial history of the Cynon Valley, art, sport, domestic material, fashion, and religion.